Sir Henry Moore, 1st Baronet

-Sir Henry Moore, 1st Baronet (7 February 1713 – 11 September 1769) was a British colonial leader who served as governor of Jamaica and as royal Governor of Province of New York from 1765 to 1769.
+Sir Henry Moore, 1st Baronet (7 February 1713 – 11 September 1769) was a British colonial administrator who served as the governor of New York from 1765 to 1769, when he died in office.
+Moore also served as the lieutenant governor of Jamaica in 1756 and again from 1759 to 1762.
+He was granted a baronetcy in 1764.

 Early life

-Moore was born in Vere Parish, Jamaica to a prominent plantation family, and was educated toward the law.
-Moore was active in Jamaica's colonial affairs.
+Henry Moore was born on 7 February 1713 in Vere Parish, Jamaica.
+His parents were prominent members of the planter class who arranged for him to undergo a legal education.
+After coming of age, Moore became active in managing the affairs of the colonial government.

-Lieutenant Governor of Jamaica
+Governor of Jamaica

-By 1756, Moore had risen to the rank of lieutenant governor.
-As in many royal colonies of the time, the governor was frequently absent, collecting his fees and salary from London, with a local Lieutenant and council forming the actual government.
+In 1756, Moore was appointed as the lieutenant governor of Jamaica, which made him the acting governor of the colony.
+Like many Crown colonies, the governor was frequently absent, collecting his fees and salary while remaining in the British Isles; a local lieutenant governor and council forming the de facto government.

 In 1760, Moore gained a considerable reputation for leadership by suppressing Tacky's War, a slave rebellion.
 Under Moore's leadership, the Jamaican Maroons of Nanny Town, Charles Town, Jamaica and Scott's Hall were summoned to help the colonial forces suppress the revolt.
 Nanny Town was reportedly renamed Moore Town in his honour.